Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

 A message to graduating academy students

 Hmm.
-I believe that each of them has been given a good seed and the first water.
-Some have started to sprout, and to be honest, some have not yet bloomed (laughs).
-But I planted good seeds, so I want them to find a sunny spot on their own until they bloom.
+I'm confident that each of them has been given a good seed and the first water.
+Some have started to sprout, and to be honest, some haven't even bloomed yet (laughs).
+But I've planted good seeds, so all I want is for them to find a sunny spot on their own until they bloom.

-And I want you to treasure the bonds you have made here forever.
+I also hope that the bonds that were formed here will be treasured forever.
 Of course, I will treasure them too.

 And someday, "Let's meet again on this hill!"

-A message to those who want to study acting and aspiring future artists
+A message to aspiring artists who want to study theater

-Acting is very deep.
-For those of you who are just starting to become interested in theater and the stage, the world you see is probably still quite narrow.
+Acting is a very deep subject.
+For those of you who are just starting to become interested in theatre and the stage, the world you see is probably still quite narrow.

-There's one thing I would like to say to all of you: take another step and look at the world from different perspectives.
+There is one thing I would like to say to you: take another step and look at the world from different perspectives.

 Theater is not just about acting.
-Directing, composing, choreography, management... there are many worlds that you can only get involved in if you take one more step.
-I hope that you will find the place that is perfect for you.
+There are many aspects to directing, composing, choreography, and management that you can only experience if you take one more step.
+I hope that you will find the perfect place for you.

-In the interview, Yokouchi shared his pure passion for the Kanagawa Youth Center,
+In the interview, Yokouchi shared his pure passion for the Kanagawa Prefectural Youth Center,

-I hope you will come and enjoy the many "memories" that will be on display.
+I hope you will come and enjoy the many "memories" that will be presented to you.